wbochar/petmate9/README.md

 required: npm install typescript@latest --save-dev in order to pass the build and dist

+general BS I've been encountering: I wanted [TAB] key to work like it does in Vice kb wise. the browser/electron something keeps messing with the tab key.
+I've decided to go with alt as my choice, but i'm not happy with it. when the whole thing is done maybe i'll go back to this one.

 Below is what I've fixed and working on..

 ## fixes (weird bugs from v 0.8.x)